 The signs, symbols and instructions affixed to the wheelchair comprise part of the safety facilities.
 They must never be covered or removed.
 They must remain present and clearly legible throughout the entire lifespan of the wheelchair.

 Replace or repair all illegible or damaged signs, symbols and instructions immediately.
 Please contact your dealer for assistance.

 - Fig. 2.1.
 Warning Do Not Touch HOT - Fig. 2.2.
 Taxi fixation point - Fig. 2.3.
 Warning Danger of finger entrapment - Fig. 2.4.
 Warning Ensure that the seat interface quick release is screwed in tight before using your wheelchair, especially on a slope - Fig. 2.5.
 Warning Do not drive your wheelchair on a slope with the backrest reclined and/or the seating in standing mode - Fig. 2.6.
 Warning Maximum user weight for the wheelchair: 136 kg - Fig. 2.7.
 Freewheel mechanism: outward lever down = freewheel - Fig. 2.8.
-Warning Do not operate in C-Me mode on slopes - Fig. 2.9.
-UK Responsible Person label (example only). - Fig. 2.10.
-The serial number and information label, (example only). - Fig. 2.11.Location of Serial Number Label, (overleaf Fig. 2.11 Mid wheel).
+The serial number and information label, (example only). - Fig. 2.9.
+UK Responsible Person label (example only). - Fig. 2.10.Location of Serial Number Label, (overleaf Fig. 2.10 Rear wheel).